patch-the-sour/ops-201-challenges/README.md

 # About This Repo

 ### What is this repo all about?
+  This Repo is about the carious scripts we learned in 201

-## Why are you learning these skills?
+### Why are you learning these skills?
+I am learning these new skills to hopefully become a cyber security proffessional in th enear future

-## What fundamental concepts did you learn in Ops 201?
+### What fundamental concepts did you learn in Ops 201?
+I learned how to make things a little easier and how to really talk to my computer.

-## What was your favorite Ops Challenge assignment and why?
+### What was your favorite Ops Challenge assignment and why?
+I really dig the automation aspects of this because frankly Im lazy lol

-## How can these examples of shell scripting be applied to the workplace?
+### How can these examples of shell scripting be applied to the workplace?
+They can lighten the work load.
+They can help find security breeches and even help prevent them.

-## What scripts would you continue to improve if you had the time?
+### What scripts would you continue to improve if you had the time?
+Honestly I would liek to improve on them all.
+You're never to good at something to stop practicing.
+Especially in this field.

-## What aspect of your shell scripting skillset do you hope to improve next?
+### What aspect of your shell scripting skillset do you hope to improve next?
+I hope to improve on starting scripts.
+I still have issues figuring out how I want to initialize a function.